Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       SAP 1 or SAP 2 (stream access point) at the splice point.
    2. Option 2 (splice conditioned encoding): A SAP 1 or SAP 2 stream access point at the frame at the boundary.
-   3. Option 3 (splice point signaling): Specific content conditioning at the splice point.
+   3. Option 3 (splice point signaling): No specific content conditioning at the splice point.

 This specification requires option 1 or 2 to be applied.
 Option 2 is required